-I teach in the Department of Philosophy at The University of Chicago.
-My writing focuses on equality—what it is, why it’s valuable, and what exactly it requires us to do in practice.
+I am Assistant Instructional Professor and Assistant Director of Undergraduate Studies in the Department of Philosophy at The University of Chicago.
+My research focuses on equality—what it is, why it’s valuable, and what exactly it requires us to do in practice.
 I am especially interested in how the demand for equality arises with respect to race, class and gender.
 This focus is reflected in my recent paper “Gentrification as Injustice” in the January 2017 issue of Public Affairs Quarterly.
 I also write on related topics for non-academic publications such as Slate, The Los Angeles Review of Books, In These Times and Jacobin.
 Some of my writing was recently mentioned in the New York Times.
 See my bio for more information.